jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 The above implementation works well for small file collections, but does not scale with larger collections.

 As the length of the list increases, the data needed to be transferred from the backend to the frontend increases very quickly, and requires a longer time to complete.
-This is reflected in the user interface as a momentary freeze lasting 1 to 5 seconds or more depending on the size of the list.
+This causes a momentary freeze in the user interface lasting 1 to 5 seconds or more depending on the size of the list.

 After the transfer, the item list then renders every item in the list.
 In a DOM-based (Document Object Model) user interface library like Vue, this means creating DOM nodes for every item in the list.
 This can quickly become expensive, especially for larger lists.
-This is reflected in the user interface as a low framerate or stuttering when the user scrolls the list.
+This is reflected in the user interface as stuttering when the user scrolls the list.

 The software implements two optimisations to address these issues.